 The COVID-19 shutdown has brought with it unprecedented difficulties—accompanied in many cases by unprecedented solutions.
 Local, state, and federal government, private industry, medical establishments, and concerned individuals have sought to offset the fear and frustrations brought about by the pandemic.
 Beginning in its earliest days, proactive measures were designed to minimize the pandemic’s long-term impact—both personal and economic.

-As many parts of the country attempt to move toward something like normal, programs initiated in the first days of the pandemic are coming to an end or changing in scope.
-Among these, mortgage forbearance programs created for both government-backed and private mortgages will soon be running out of steam.
+As many parts of the country attempt to move toward something like normal, many programs initiated in the first days of the pandemic have ended.
+Among these, mortgage forbearance programs created for both government-backed and private mortgages have expired.
 Find out why this may be good news for frustrated buyers whose real estate goals have been hampered by tight markets throughout the past several months.

 Where did pandemic-related mortgage forbearance come from?

 When COVID-19 shutdowns first occurred in mid-March 2020, the federal government put through a number of measures to ameliorate the economic impact of potential job loss and a looming recession.
 Initially, the CARES Act was passed just days after the shutdown began, with subsequent updates, extensions, and enhancements added in the months following.

 Part of the CARES Act provided homeowners with the opportunity to apply for mortgage forbearance if they had government-backed mortgages.
 This included HUD-FHA, VA, and USDA loans, as well as loans backed by Fannie Mae and Freddie Mac.
 In addition, many mortgage providers offered their own forbearance programs, even for those borrowers without government-backed loans.